 Test 2: The E-commerce Funnel Deep Dive

-Next, we decided to ramp up the difficulty with a critical e-commerce question.
+Next, we decided to ramp up the difficulty with an essential e-commerce question.

 Our Prompt: "Analyze the checkout funnel for users who added a specific product Item ID 'GGOEGXXX2476' to their cart.
 Where is the most significant drop-off point for mobile users compared to desktop users, and what user properties or events correlate with this drop-off?"